Skip to content

 • Appreciates and cares for all the main characters.

-44) Which of the following does NOT have major symbolic importance in BNW?
+43. Which of the following does NOT carry major symbolic importance in Brave New World?

 • The abandoned lighthouse